 Create a list of your specifications and compare them to those offered by several online, local, and national banks and Credit Unions to locate the one that provides the desired features and services.

 Focusing on your most crucial criterion can help you reduce the number of possibilities on your list.

 It would help if you also considered other things like:

 Are there other institutions on your list that can cater to future needs (for example, having many ATMs)?
-Are there any drawbacks (fewer branches, more fees) that influence your decision?
-Once you’ve found the institution that matches your needs, you’ve gotten your answer.
+Are any drawbacks (fewer branches, more fees) influencing your decision?
+You’ve gotten your answer once you’ve found the institution that matches your needs.

-You now have a better understanding of the differences between a bank and a credit union.
+You now better understand the differences between a bank and a credit union.
 In order to respond to the debates about whether it is preferable to store money in a bank or a credit union, I can say that this all boils down to your personal preference and choice at the end of the day.

 People who desire a “smaller, more intimate” banking experience will do better with a credit union.
 They will also save money.
 Several people prefer the individualized care they receive from their credit union to the close, impersonal treatment they would receive from a giant bank.

 When opening a saving account, you would better choose a credit union than a bank because of the greater interest rate.